dragossutu/etherscan/README.md

 1. Create an API key for the block explorer you want to use the CLI for. (requires an account)

-2. (Optional) Export the API key as an environment variable ETHERSCAN_API_KEY.
+2. Export the API key as an environment variable `ETHERSCAN_API_KEY` or pass it as a CLI flag:
-Can be passed as CLI flag outherwise
 ```bash
 export ETHERSCAN_API_KEY=your_api_key_here
 ```